 Initial job search success rate

-NLF: Boards must be aware that the Commission approved an additional 4 percent for quality improvement activities, totaling $54,965,106.
+NLF: Boards must notify staff that the Commission approved an additional 4 percent for quality improvement activities, totaling $54,965,106.
 TWC provided Boards with parameters on using the 4 percent quality funding in WD Letter 16-24, Change 1, issued November 20, 2024, and titled “Child Care Quality Funds Expenditure Plan and Report—Update.”

-NLF: Boards must be aware that the Commission approved an additional $29,066,665 for the BCY 2025 Texas Rising Star Mentor distribution.
+NLF: Boards must notify staff that the Commission approved an additional $29,066,665 for the BCY 2025 Texas Rising Star Mentor distribution.

-NLF: Boards must be aware that the Commission approved funding to support the BCY 2025 Child Care Quality Improvement Strategic Planning meeting.
+NLF: Boards must notify staff that the Commission approved funding to support the BCY 2025 Child Care Quality Improvement Strategic Planning meeting.
 Each Board will receive funding to help increase staff attendance at this event.

-NLF: Boards must be aware that the Commission approved distribution of an additional $27,220,126 to 19 Boards with case mix changes that resulted in an increase to their average costs and a need for additional funding to meet their initially approved target. be aware
+NLF: Boards must be aware that the Commission approved an allocation deferral of CCF funding from BCY 2025 to BCY 2026 for the following Boards:

+Borderplex $3,500,000

+Central Texas $1,750,000

+Heart of Texas $1,750,000

+Panhandle $2,300,000

+West Central $800,000

-NLF: Boards must be aware that the Commission directed staff to conduct a year-end reconciliation as follows:
+NLF: Boards must notify staff that that the Commission directed staff to conduct an end-of-year (EOY) reconciliation as follows:

 Review updated CCS data throughout the remainder of BCY 2025